ElMagdo/JavaCodes/JavaJavaJava/Task2/readme.md

-EXERCISE 2.17 Define a Java class named NumberCruncher that has a single int variable as its only instance variable.
-Then define methods that perform the following operations on its number: get, double, triple, square, and cube.
-Set the initial value of the number with a constructor as was done with the instance variables in the Riddle class.
+2.0 Define a Java class named `NumberCruncher` that has a single `int` variable as its only instance variable.
+Then define methods that perform the following operations on its number: `get`, `double`, `triple`, `square`, and `cube`.
+Set the initial value of the number with a `constructor`.
-EXERCISE 2.18 Write a main() method and add it to the NumberCruncher class defined in the previous problem.
-Use it to create a NumberCruncher in- stance, with a certain initial value, and then get it to report its double, triple, square, and cube.
+Write a main() method and add it to the NumberCruncher class.
+Use it to create a NumberCruncher instance, with a certain initial value, and then get it to report its double, triple,square, and cube.

 EXERCISE 2.19 Write a Java class definition for a Cube object, that has an inte- ger attribute for the length of its side.
 The object should be capable of reporting its surface area and volume.
 The surface area of a cube is six times the area of any